Jensen Ackles: Acting

-After years of performing at conventions, Ackles released his first original song as a professional singer titled "Sounds of Someday" which is the first track from his debut album.
-In 2018, Ackles collaborated with musician Steve Carlson to form Radio Company.
-Together Ackles and Carlson completed a debut album entitled Vol. 1.
-The album's first single was released on iTunes and the album was released in November 2019.
-Ackles and Carlson released Vol. 2 on May 7, 2021.
-Their third album, Keep on Ramblin, was released on February 24, 2023.

 In August 2020, it was announced he would join the cast of The Boys in its third season as Ben / B.C.L.
 RED / Soldier Boy.
+The third season premiered in 2022, with Ackles receiving critical acclaim for his performance.
+He would return as Soldier Boy in a guest role for the fourth season of the show, and returned to a main role for the fifth and final season.
 He later portrayed a version of Soldier Boy in the "Jumanji" episode of the show's spin-off Gen V who is an imaginary friend of Cate Dunlap.
+Ackles will reprise the role in the prequel Vought Rising, starring alongside Aya Cash as Stormfront.

-More recently, he and his wife formed Chaos Machine Productions with a deal at Warner Bros.
+In 2020, he and his wife formed Chaos Machine Productions with a deal at Warner Bros.
 Television.
 In June 2021, it was revealed that they were developing a Supernatural prequel spinoff for The CW, titled The Winchesters, about young John and Mary Winchester, Sam and Dean's parents.
 Ackles would serve as narrator, reprising his role as Dean.
 It was picked up in May 2022.

 In October 2021, Ackles was cast to play U.S. Marshal Wood Helm in the Western feature Rust, written and directed by Joel Souza.
 He played opposite Alec Baldwin, who starred in the title role.
 Production was temporarily suspended after the accidental death of cinematographer Halyna Hutchins and later Ackles left the cast.

 In May 2022, he guest starred on the ABC drama Big Skys second season finale "Catch a Few Fish", as temporary sheriff Beau Arlen.
-The role was planted to be series regular for the show's third season, which was ordered the day after the episode aired.
+The role was planted to be series regular for the show's third season, which was ordered the day after the episode aired, premiering in late 2022 with Ackles in a main role.

+Since 2024, he has had a recurring role as Russell Shaw on the CBS action drama Tracker,. and in 2025 starred as Detective Mark Meachum in the crime drama Countdown.